Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 6. Open the `.github/release_notes/.sourcesage_releasenotes_iris.yml` file and change the value of `repo-name:` to your new repository name.

-## 🌿 Environment Setup
+## 🌿 Setting up the Environment

-To set up the HarmonAI III environment, follow these steps:
+Follow these steps to set up the HarmonAI III environment:

 1. Create a virtual environment:
    ```bash